gut-leben-in-deutschland/bericht/content/03/report.en.md

 The **proportion of persons with at least secondary school graduation** indicator shows how many people have at least completed **vocational training or gained a university entrance qualification**.
 It measures a country's performance in education - i.e. the educational level of a society and therefore approximates the quality of the German education system.

 Anyone who gains a university entrance qualification or completes vocational training in Germany today has good opportunities in the job market.
-In 2015, almost nine out of ten people aged 25 to 64 in Germany held at least one of these qualifications – six per cent more than the [OECD average](http://dx.doi.org/10.1787/888933396529).
-The share of women with at least secondary school graduation is now slightly above the share of men with that qualification.
+In 2016, 87 out of 100 people aged 25 to 64 in Germany held at least one of these qualifications – five more people than the [OECD average](http://dx.doi.org/10.1787/eag-2017-table11-en).
+The share of young women aged 25 to 34 with at least secondary school graduation is now slightly above the share of men with that qualification.

 ```chart
 03-01-a
 ```

 Education is one of the key **prerequisites for the integration of migrants**.
-Here too, there has been a **process of catching up** in the years up to 2014.
+Here too, there has been a **process of catching up** in the years up to 2016.
 The proportion of migrants who have gained a university entrance qualification or completed vocational training has increased significantly in the younger age groups.
 However, there is still a clear gap between people with and without migration backgrounds.

 ```chart